Their wedding was scheduled to be during the coronavirus shutdown. They postponed it — and had a small ceremony, too.

 Working title: Love in the Time of Corona.

-She and Camp stood in line for their marriage license, six feet away from the other couples.
+She and Camp stood in line for their marriage license, 6 feet away from the other couples.

 “It was all a little strange,” she wrote in a Facebook post, “but they were still going forward, too.”

-A few days later, South by Southwest (SXSW), a film, music and media festival in Austin, Texas, was canceled, “waking us up to the fact that this might be a bigger deal than we’d initially thought.”
+A few days later, South by Southwest, a film, music and media festival in Austin, Texas, was canceled, “waking us up to the fact that this might be a bigger deal than we’d initially thought.”

-When the Centers for Disease Control recommended that elderly and immunosuppressed people avoid travel, she called her father and asked how he felt about making the trip.
+When the Centers for Disease Control and Prevention recommended that elderly and immuno-suppressed people avoid travel, she called her father and asked how he felt about making the trip.

 “Worried,” he said.